 In 1899 Juan Maglio began performing at the cafe El Vasco en Barracas and other cafes in the neighborhoods of San Telmo and Palermo.
 By 1910 he was well known in the city and with his cuarteto he began to play at the cafe La Paloma and other cafes along avenida Corrientes.
 In 1912 he began recording for Columbia and his discs were so popular that a special label was created for him with his picture and signature.
 The other members of his cuarteto at that time were Luciano Rios (guitar), Carlos “Hernani” Macchi (flute) and Jose “Pepino” Bonano (violin).

-Juan Maglio held on the old fashion style of playing the tango until the end of his career.
+Juan Maglio continued performing tango in an old fashion manner until the end of his career.
 He died in 1934 leaving almost 900 recordings. π

 Tango: Cien anos de historia (Vol. II).
 Buenos Aires: Editorial Perfil, 1992.
 Print.